What we say:

 Refreshingly devoid of buildings, your basic necessities are all there thanks to the vendors who hang out around the steps down to the beach.
 Also refreshing is the fact that they don’t aggressively peddle their goods.
 On the negative side, although from a distance the wide beach on the free end of Sokha looks enticing, it does get littered occasionally, especially during the high season.
 If you can turn a blind eye to the rubbish, though, it has a lot to offer, especially if you like clambering around in tide pools, swimming or sunbaking.

 For respite from the litter, you’ll have to enter the upmarket section of the beach — Sokha Resort.
 There are three ways you can do this.
 The cheapest way is to sneak in, but you will get caught.
 The most expensive way is to take a room in the resort and enjoy all their facilities.
-A more reasonably priced way to enjoy the resort’s manicured beach and wonderful swimming pool is to go to the pool and pay the day rate of $10 per adult.
+A more reasonably priced way to enjoy the resort’s manicured beach and wonderful swimming pool is to go to the pool and pay the day rate of $20 per adult, which includes access to the sauna as well as the beach and pool.
 Children under 12 get in for half price and kids under five are free.
 In addition to the pool and beach, the Sokha playground is yours for the taking, too, so for a family, a day at Sokha Resort is pretty good value.

 If you’re even a little bit adventurous, it’s worth continuing on until you reach the fishing village tucked away in the corner of the peninsula that divides Sokha beach from Independence beach.
 The little village restaurant will be happy to serve you an iced coffee that will cost a fraction of the cost of one you’ll buy at the resort and taste just as good.
 Okay, it won’t come with a swizzle stick and the glass won’t look quite as clean, but it’s a nice way to enjoy a touch of rural Cambodia just metres away from one of the country’s most exclusive resorts.